Steve Johnson (special effects artist)

-Steve Johnson (born Steven Marcus Jacobs; February 7, 1960) is an American special effects artist whose career has spanned more than thirty years.
+Steve Johnson is an American special effects artist whose career has spanned more than thirty years.
 His work has appeared in over 200 films, countless television shows, theme parks, commercials, and music videos.
 Some of his best-known creations include Slimer for Ghostbusters (1984), the alien seductress Sil for Species (1995), Robin Williams's robotics for Bicentennial Man (1999), and Doctor Octopus's arms for Spider-Man 2 (2004).

 Early life

 Johnson was born in Houston, Texas.
 As a child, Johnson watched Universal monster films and the Hammer films.
 These productions inspired him to become a special effects artist.
 Johnson's biggest influences are Jack Pierce, Dick Smith and Rick Baker.
 While he was still attending high school, Johnson met one of his idols, Rick Baker, and showed him his portfolio.
 Baker acknowledged Johnson's problem-solving talent and later helped him get a job working with effects creator Rob Bottin.